• HOME

 Leave a Reply

-Sugar Skull Girl Frogs and Flowers
+Sugar Skull Girl Frogs and Flowers Art Print

-by Ben May 12, 2020 in Thoughts 0 comments
+by Ben May 12, 2020 in Art, Thoughts 0 comments

-Enhancing Art
+Enhancing Old Art

-Nothing wrong with returning to your older artwork and attempting to improve it, right?
-Sometimes old artwork just needs a little tweak or a few small changes to make it significantly better or more consistent.
 I decided to amend and update my previous frog girl illustration to give it a Sugar Skull twist.
-I also limited the colour pallete with some tonal adjustments.
-It matches some of the other artwork in my gallery a little better and people have told me they're liking my skull related artwork.
-Now here's another to add to the collection!
-Maybe one day I'll figure out how to match this stuff up with the all the various manga styles I like playing with also?
-Producing a consistent gallery or range of images is always going to be a challenge when you love so many different types of art.
+I also limited the colour palette with some tonal adjustments.
+It matches some of the other, recent artwork in my gallery a little better.
+Plus people have told me they're liking my skull related artwork, so now here's another to add to the collection!

 A3 size prints are now available of this one to buy via the site's Shop.
 I decided to give the option to purchase this new version along with the original no-make-up version plus the marker version I'd create a while back.
 Do you have a preference?